os-guy-original/Serial-Design-V/README.md

 - **Automatic detection** of your Linux distribution
 - **One-click installation** of Hyprland and all dependencies
+- **Automatic theme setup** with GTK and QT/KDE themes applied during installation
-- **Complete theming system** with GTK, QT/KDE themes and Bibata cursors
+- **Complete theming system** with additional manual configuration options
 - **Configuration management** with backup and restore options
 - **Support for multiple distros:** Arch and Fedora
 - **File managers** included: Nemo and Nautilus pre-installed